nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting a task

-1. Deleting a task while all task are being shown
+1. Deleting a task while all tasks are being shown

    1. Prerequisites: List all persons using the `task list` command.
 Multiple tasks in the list.